GLOBAL MARKETS-Stocks reboot after tech problems, Q1 losses loom

 LONDON, March 29 (Reuters) - Stock markets and other riskier assets steadied on Thursday as investors dusted themselves down after a woeful week for the tech sector, readying for what was set to be the first quarterly drop in global equities in two years.

-Wall Street futures were up and banks and consumer stocks helped Europe’s main bourses 0.2-0.4 percent higher as the region built on a positive session for Asia’s heavyweight Nikkei, Hang Seng and Chinese markets.
+Wall Street futures were up and banks and consumer stocks helped Europe’s main bourses 0.3-0.9 percent higher as the region built on gains by Asia’s heavyweight Nikkei , Hang Seng and Chinese markets.

 For currencies traders, the dollar settled too after a stronger-than-expected revision to Q4 growth data and hopes a nuclear standoff with North Korea has been averted gave it its largest daily gain in six months on Wednesday.

-The tentative return of risk appetite and looming U.S. inflation data also cooled safety plays including Bunds and Treasuries.
+A 45-year low in jobless claims helped the tentative return of risk appetite, and U.S. inflation data also cooled safety plays including Bunds and Treasuries.

 Benchmark yields - which move inversely to prices - on German government bonds crept back above 0.5 percent, having been on a sharp slide for most of the month.
 Spanish yields meanwhile headed for their biggest monthly fall since mid-2016.

-The 10-year U.S. Treasury yield was at 2.773 percent after touching a near two-month low of 2.743 percent overnight amid the strains on Wall Street.
+The 10-year U.S. Treasury yield was at 2.766 percent after touching a near two-month low of 2.743 percent after Wednesday’s strains on Wall Street.

 “I think most of these markets are staring at the 200-day moving average on the S&P 500 to see if it breaks,” said Societe Generale’s Kit Juckes.